Unforgettable Dust Bowl Books

 The Book Girls Say…

-HEADS UP: This novel includes several casual racist references (including n-word) reflective of the prejudiced views of the era.
+Be aware that this novel includes several casual racist references (including the n-word) reflective of the prejudiced views of the era.

 Book Girls’ Readers Rate This Book